Work with Requirements in the Requirements Editor

 Description: Cruise control has a minimum and maximum operating speed.

-Requirement.
-Enter details for the requirement:
+R2and clicking Add Requirement > Add Child Requirement.
+Enter the details for the requirement:

 Custom ID: R2.1

-Summary: Maximum vehicle speed
+Summary: Minimum vehicle speed

 Description: The speed of the vehicle must be at least 40 km/h for the cruise control system to engage.